luuuc/sense/README.md

 ## Setup & forget

 After `sense setup`, there's nothing left to do.
 The index updates automatically as your code changes.
 The summary regenerates on every scan.
-Your AI gets faster answers and burns fewer tokens — you just stop noticing the friction that used to be there.
+Your AI gets faster answers and burns fewer tokens, and you just stop noticing the friction that used to be there.

 ## What Your AI Gets